-Paynter comes out of hospital to bat for England
+Paynter comes out of hospital to play for England

-Boy's Own stuff in Brisbane when Eddie Paynter left his hospital bed to come to England's aid as they struggled in the fourth Test of the Bodyline series.
+Boy's Own stuff in Brisbane, where Eddie Paynter left his hospital bed to come to England's aid as they struggled in the fourth Test of the Bodyline series.
 Laid low by acute tonsillitis, Paynter heard of England's plight on the radio, and with the Ashes in the balance, grabbed a taxi and arrived at the ground in his pyjamas.
 He stopped the rot, finishing the day on 24 not out, returned to hospital, and then extended his innings to 83 the following morning.

 In a situation reminiscent of the Sabina Park farce in 1997-98, the second Test between West Indies and England at the new Sir Vivian Richards Stadium was abandoned after just ten balls.
 The outfield was sandy and there was a lack of firmness underfoot while bowling.
 Jerome Taylor failed to deliver his first ball at the first attempt, and then ended up sending it down from parallel with the stumps, after completely losing his run-up.
 Fidel Edwards was frustrated with the sand being kicked up as he ran in.
 International cricket was suspended at the stadium for 12 months.